StevenBlack/hosts/alternates/fakenews-gambling-social/readme.md

 ### List of all hosts file variants

-This repository offers 16 different host file variants, in addition to the base variant.
+This repository offers [15 different host file variants](https://github.com/StevenBlack/hosts/tree/master/alternates), in addition to the base variant.

 The **Non GitHub mirror** is the link to use for some hosts file managers like [Hostsman for Windows](http://www.abelhadigital.com/hostsman) that don't work